Masterpiece (2015 film): Plot

-Yuva is a local troublemaker who is living with his mother Durga, his sister, and sister's son Lochan.
+Yuva is a local goon who is living with his mother Durga, his sister, and his sister's son Lochan.
 Durga disapproves of many of Yuva's antics where she reads him stories of Subhash Chandra Bose, Chandrashekhar Azad and Bhagat Singh when Yuva was a child, in the hope that he would one day become like them.
-However, Yuva is exact opposite.
-Consequently, she gives a TV interview about his upbringing and how his actions have not been good, thus giving the public an impression that Yuva is a rogue.
+However, Yuva is the exact opposite.
+Consequently, she gives a TV interview about his upbringing and how his actions have not been good, thus giving the public the impression that Yuva is a rogue.
 Yuva and his friend Bruce Lee help Noor Ahmed, a local politician, to get elected in college and local elections, thus gaining political connections in the process.
 Alongside this, Yuva falls in love with a carefree girl named Nisha.
 When Nisha gets caught in the middle of a chase between the police and a gangster known as Boss, Yuva knocks Boss unconscious, sending him into a coma.

 After Boss is admitted to the hospital, Yuva's family begins to be threatened by various actions by Boss's henchman.
 Yuva's nephew Lochan is kidnapped and returned later that day unharmed.
 Durga gets locked in a storage closet in a temple where Yuva saves her from intoxication.
-Yuva lodges a complaint to the police commissioner, only to be mocked since the police had saw his interview.
+Yuva lodges a complaint to the police commissioner, only to be mocked since the police had seen his interview.
 Yuva realises that his family is in danger and begins to change his laid-back attitude.
 When Yuva and Nisha visit a mall, Nisha disappears and Yuva receives a phone call from Boss's brother Danny; in order to save Nisha, he must help Boss escape from the hospital.
 Yuva does what is told, but is knocked unconscious along with Nisha, and Yuva is later framed as a drug smuggler.
-Noor Ahmed and Bruce Lee take Yuva and Nisha to their hideout, where they watch Durga wishes for Yuva to be encounter killed by the police, before a commotion breaks out against Durga.
+Noor Ahmed and Bruce Lee take Yuva and Nisha to their hideout, where they watch Durga wish for Yuva to be encounter killed by the police, before a commotion breaks out against Durga.